 All that's left to draw now is the soldered connection seams, shading, and reflections.
 This is probably the most challenging part of this drawing tutorial.
 My best advice to you is to try drawing what you see in my drawing or reference a photo of a trumpet and draw what you see.

 The hard part about drawing is really not in your hands.
 The hardest part is getting your hands, brain, and eyes to communicate and work together as a finely-tuned instrument.
 As they learn to work together at first, they teach one another.
 As you draw more and more, they learn to work together as a single unit.
 Frustration plays a big part in this process.

-Like anything worthwhile, learning to draw is going to take dedication, time and consistent practice if you want to get better at it.
+Like anything worthwhile, learning to draw is going to take dedication, time, and consistent practice if you want to get better at it.
 If you can stick with it for a time, this brain-eye-hand combo becomes a single unit.
-The good thing about that is those who have been doing this awhile can literally see something in their head and put that onto paper.
+The good thing about that is those who have been doing this for a while can literally see something in their head and put that onto paper.

 I have been drawing every day for the past 50+ years.
 There are few things I cannot draw easily anymore.
 You can be that good one day if you stick with it and practice just a few minutes each day.
 Best of luck with your drawing!